open-ephys/onix-docs/source/Software Guide/Open Ephys GUI/index.rst

 .. note:: Have a look at the `Open Ephys GUI documentation
     <https://open-ephys.github.io/gui-docs/User-Manual/Before-you-begin.html>`_
-    for some history on the GUI's design.
+    for information on the GUI's design.

 This is fine when the data being processed is synchronized ephys and auxiliary data.
 However, by design, ONIX hardware makes no such guarantees about the